School Building Project

 Since 2010, there have been multiple applications to the Massachusetts School Building Authority (MSBA) on behalf of Greylock Elementary School.
 Over the course of these applications, the Colegrove Park Elementary School (formerly Conte Middle School) project was given precedence over the consideration of construction at the Greylock Elementary School site and formally approved in 2012.
 The renovation of Colegrove Park Elementary School was completed in 2016 and included the closure of the Sullivan Elementary School.

 In 2019, the MSBA accepted the district’s statement of interest for a school building project at Greylock Elementary School.
-Since then, various stakeholders in the North Adams community have been engaged in working through the various MSBA requirements to move the proposed project forward.
+Since then, various stakeholders in the North Adams community have been engaged in working through the various MSBA requirements to move the project forward.
 These community stakeholders make up North Adams School Building Committee, which is comprised of members of the North Adams School Committee, faculty, parents, community members, and district and school administration.

-Proposed Project: New PreK-2 School at Greylock Elementary Site
+New PreK-2 School at Greylock Elementary Site

 • New construction of Brayton Elementary School